WNJENGA/yolomer/explanation.md

 # Overview

-This explanation.md seeks to expound on my reasoning for the implementation of
+The explanation.md seeks to expound on my reasoning for the implementation of

 ## Choice of the base image
  * The smallest possible base image and in this case alpine- was chosen.